 The Lotus Garden

 This rooftop garden is a secret you’ll want to be in on!
-Located on the roof of the garage of the Columbia Condominium at 96th Street, The Lotus Garden is open to the general public on Sundays between 1-4pm.
-Features include hypnotic winding paths, two fish ponds, fruit trees and tons of unique shrubs.
-The garden is maintained meticulously by volunteer members who pay a very low annual fee.
+Located on the roof of the garage of the Columbia Condominium at 96th Street, The Lotus Garden features include hypnotic winding paths, two fish ponds, fruit trees and tons of unique shrubs.
+The garden is maintained meticulously by volunteer members who pay a very low annual fee. thelotusgarden.org.

 Mobilization for Change Garden